Amperity Privacy Notice

 Corporate Affiliates

-We may share data with our corporate affiliates, that will only use the information as described in this Privacy Notice.
+We may share data with our corporate affiliates, that will only use the information as described in this Notice.
 In particular, we may transfer your personal data to corporate affiliates in a country where adequacy decisions have been issued, or where we have implemented appropriate and suitable safeguards such as the European Commission’s Standard Contractual Clauses for the transfer of your personal data to our U.S. headquarters.
 In other cases, we will ask you for your prior consent.

 Merger, Sale, or Other Asset Transfers

-Subject to possible restrictions under applicable loal laws and regulations, Amperity may disclose your personal data to a potential or actual acquirer, successor, or assignee as part of any reorganization, merger, sale, joint venture, assignment, transfer or other disposition of all or any portion of our business, assets or stock (including in bankruptcy or similar proceedings).
+Subject to possible restrictions under applicable local laws and regulations, Amperity may disclose your personal data to a potential or actual acquirer, successor, or assignee as part of any reorganization, merger, sale, joint venture, assignment, transfer or other disposition of all or any portion of our business, assets or stock (including in bankruptcy or similar proceedings).

 In the event of a merger, dissolution or similar corporate event, or the sale of all or substantially all of our assets, we expect that the information that we have collected, including personal data, would be transferred to the surviving entity in a merger or the acquiring entity, including at the negotiation stage.
 All such transfers shall be subject to our commitments with respect to the privacy and confidentiality of such personal data as set forth in this Notice.